stefvhuynh/redux-patterns/README.md

 the data into the correct format for the container consuming it.
 Use reselect for a performance boost when writing selectors that require an operation greater than `O(1)`.

 Suppose you are tasked with displaying the cart page for a user in an ecommerce app.
-You have one entity reducers for all of the products that have been fetched in the app so far.
-You also have a domain specific cart view reducer.
+You have an entity reducer for all of the products that have been fetched in the app so far.
+You also have a domain-specific cart view reducer.
 In the following code sample, we have general access selectors for the product entities and the products in cart as well as a container-specific selector for transforming our product data so that it is suitable for the product list component within the cart view.